zzzprojects/learn-orm/tutorials/dapper-fastcrud/read-data.md

 }
 ```

-To retrieve a single record, you can use the `Get` method and specify the primary key (`id`) as a parameter.
+The `Find` method retrieves all the records from the database.
+To retrieve a single record, you can use the `Get` method and specify the primary key (`id`) as a parameter as shown below.

 ```csharp
 private static Author GetAuthor(int id)